 Christopher is an artist and photographer, living and working in Hong Kong.

 Christopher’s inspirations are drawn from the cinema and the city.
 The influence of the films of Lynch, Kubrick and Tarkovsky are easily identifiable in his work.
 His quiet yet cinematic images look to explore the inner life of his subjects.
 Gently unraveling the confines which surround us all, exposing venerability in darkness and beauty.

-Christopher was also part of a group show at Light Stage Gallery during Art Basel week.
+Christopher was also part of a group show at ‘HK:ID’ (Light Stage Gallery, HK) during Art Basel week.
 His work was shown alongside iconic Hong Kong street photographer Fan Ho and a number of international Artists.

 In 2017, he was commissioned by the British Council to take 5 photos to be presented for the Queens Birthday Celebrations at the Asia Society.
 In addition he sold 130 framed photographs to the Fleming Hotel in Wan Chai, to be displayed in their rooms.

 He is currently working towards a second solo exhibition Dying of the Light.